-The Peterborough Petes are proud to introduce “Saves for CF”, a community initiative, sponsored by John Newman Contracting of Peterborough and GM Financial, that benefits Cystic Fibrosis Canada.
+The Peterborough Petes are proud to continue “Saves for CF”, a community initiative, sponsored by John Newman Contracting of Peterborough and GM Financial, that benefits Cystic Fibrosis Canada.

 “We are big supporters of the Petes, and are proud to partner in another great community initiative” says Cindy Cross, President of John Newman Contracting.
 “We encourage other businesses and individuals to join us in the fight against Cystic Fibrosis” says Jack Cross, Vice President of John Newman Contracting.